Job seekers beware! One simple social media mistake can destroy your career!

 LinkedIn allows professionals from every industry to connect with others from all over the world.
-LinkedIn in particular is great for cultivating your career as long as you maintain etiquette and use it strategically.
+LinkedIn, in particular, is excellent for cultivating your career as long as you maintain etiquette and use it strategically.
 When used correctly, LinkedIn – or any form of social media – can help you:

 Network With Others:

-Whether it is with former classmates, colleagues or business partners, social networking sites allows you to build your network and develop relationships with professionals in the industry.
+Whether it is with former classmates, colleagues, or business partners, social networking sites allow you to build your network and develop relationships with professionals in the industry.

 Establish Thought Leadership:

-Imagine you constantly contribute content to your organizations blog.
-By posting these blogs or writing original content of your own, you are proving your expertise in your field.
+Imagine you frequently contribute content to your organization’s blog.
+By posting these blogs or writing original content of your own, you prove your expertise in your field.
 If potential employers read your content, they can get an idea of just how valuable you can be to their company.

 Social Media Taketh Away